JustHollow/vast-builder/README.md

 ## Options

 You can pass options to the `createVast.vX(options)` method.
-Availables options are :
+"Options" is an object with following accepted keys :

 | Option                | Default | Description |
 |:----------------------|:--------|:------------|